 Getting into the back of the BMW is surprisingly easy, as the long doors open wide while the folding seat and high roofline combine to leave a big aperture.

-There’s plenty of room when you’re inside, and a handy button which allows rear passengers to slide the front seats forward eases exit, plus the two individual rear seats are supportive and comfortable.
+There’s plenty of elbow room for two when you’re inside, and a handy button which allows rear passengers to slide the front seats forward eases exit.
+Plus the two individual rear seats are supportive and comfortable.

 Reliability and Safety

 After a period of electrical gremlins dogging their cars, BMW is repairing its reputation for build quality and reliability.
-In our 2014 Driver Power survey, BMW itself came 10th out of 33 manufacturers, while the current 1 Series, on which the 2 Series is closely based, shot up from 54th to an impressive eight place.
-Buyers particularly rated its build quality, which we expect the 2 Series to replicate,
+In our Driver Power survey, in 2014 BMW itself came 10th out of 33 manufacturers, while the 1 Series, on which the latest 2 Series is closely based, shot up from 54th to an impressive eight place.
+Buyers particularly rated its build quality, a commendation which we fully expect the 2 Series to replicate.

-Euro NCAP hasn’t crash tested a 2 Series yet, but it has a solid base in the five-star 1 Series.
-Dynamic brake lights, which change their intensity depending on how hard you’re braking, head, side and knee airbags and an alarm are standard, while safety options include city-friendly autobrake and lane departure warning, and every 2 Series comes with run-flat tyres.
+Euro NCAP hasn’t crash tested a 2 Series yet either, but it has a reassuringly solid base in the five-star 1 Series.
+Impressive safety features include dynamic brake lights, which change their intensity depending on how hard you’re braking, while head, side and knee airbags and an alarm are standard.
+Other safety options include city-friendly autobrake and lane departure warning, and every 2 Series comes with run-flat tyres.

 Service intervals are variable for the 2 Series range, but BMW offers a range of service packages to cover the first 50,000 miles or five years of driving to have the vehicle assessed at a certified dealer.
 Also, owners can keep tabs on how components like the brake pads or various filters are ageing by checking the iDrive system on board the car.